Arthur B. Culvahouse Jr.

 - Advised U.S. sellers and/or foreign purchasers in transactions subject to review under Exon-Florio Act

-Mr. Culvahouse serves as a member of the Board of Trustees of the Brookings Institution, the Leadership Board of the Center for Capital Markets Competitiveness, the Advisory Board of Van Scoyoc Associates Inc., and the Board of Directors of the Phoenix Houses of the Mid-Atlantic.
+Mr. Culvahouse serves as a member of the Board of Trustees of The Brookings Institution, the Leadership Board of the Center for Capital Markets Competitiveness, established by the US Chamber of Commerce, and the Board of the Howard H. Baker, JR. Center for Public Policy at the University of Tennessee.

 Mr. Culvahouse received his J.D. in 1973 from New York University and earned his B.S. from the University of Tennessee.
 Mr. Culvahouse is admitted to practice in the District of Columbia, California, New York, Tennessee, and the US Supreme Court.
 Mr. Culvahouse was born on July 4, 1948, and is a native of Ten Mile, Tennessee.